- You do not have any products in your shopping cart yet.

 Rustic Living Room Table made of Teak Wood – Atoll Series

-The dimensions of the table are 102 cm in length, 62-78 cm in width, and 45 cm in height.
+The table measures 102 cm in length, 62-78 cm in width, and 45 cm in height.
 The tabletop is made from recycled teak wood and features a soft, slightly asymmetrical contour that follows the natural shape of the wood.
-The rustic 6.5 cm thick slab is made entirely of solid wood – without lamination or veneer.
+The rustic 6.5 cm thick top consists of solid wood throughout – without lamination or veneer.

-In the center of the tabletop, a handcrafted glass inlay is embedded, creating a visual contrast to the wood grain while revealing the depth and history of the material.
-This detailed work makes the living room table a decorative focal point in the room.
+In the center of the tabletop is a handcrafted glass inlay, creating a visual contrast to the wood grain while revealing the depth and history of the material.
+This detailed work makes the living room table a decorative focal point in any room.

 The base consists of three V-shaped table legs made of raw steel in an industrial design.
-The combination of metal and wood ensures stability and emphasizes the modern appearance of the table – without overshadowing its natural look.
+The combination of metal and wood ensures stability and emphasizes the table's modern appearance – without overshadowing its natural charm.

 Technical Overview – Atoll Oval Living Room Table